BigWingBeat/rain-world-coalescence/README.md

-# Rain World Multiplayer MVP (aka Coalescence)
+# Rain World Coalescence

-This mod is an MVP (Minimum Viable Product) to demonstrate 'real' (Not via Parsec/Steam Remote Play etc.) online multiplayer for Rain World.
+This mod is currently an MVP (Minimum Viable Product) to demonstrate 'real' (Not via Parsec/Steam Remote Play etc.) online multiplayer for Rain World.

 As an MVP, the scope of the mod is currently limited exclusively to the Sandbox and Competitive arena modes.